dicebear/dicebear/README.md

   behind definitions and options
 - [`dicebear/api`](https://github.com/dicebear/api): the self-hostable HTTP API
 - [`dicebear/exporter-plugin-for-figma`](https://github.com/dicebear/exporter-plugin-for-figma):
-  the Figma plugin for style authors
+  the plugin for Figma for style authors

 Contributions are welcome; [CONTRIBUTING.md](./CONTRIBUTING.md) explains the setup and where each kind of change belongs.